-Currently, only the computational intensive hydrodynamic calculations and the k- ε based turbulence calculations are performed on the GPU.
+Currently, only the computational intensive hydrodynamic calculations, the k- ε based turbulence calculations and the temperature and salinity calculations are performed on the GPU.
 The additional calculations are for each sub-domain performed on the CPU and these calculations are parallelized based on the OpenMP computing approach.

-All flexible mesh models, with MIKE 21 Spectral Waves FM and MIKE 3 Wave Model FM being the only exceptions, are capable of utilizing the GPU computing approach.
-However, only one inundation map covering the whole domain is supported, and only first-order calculations in time and space for the k- ε based turbulence formulation are supported.
+All flexible mesh models, with MIKE 21 Spectral Waves FM, MIKE 3 Wave Model FM and MIKE 3 Flow Model FM HD Non-hydrostatic model (Navier-Stokes equations) being the only exceptions, are capable of utilizing the GPU computing approach.
+However, only one inundation map covering the whole domain is supported.